Contrast-Security-OSS/docs/content/installation/java/host/UbuntuHosts.md

 tags: "installation Java agent linux package ubuntu bionic trusty xenial debian apt exec-helper host" -->

+## About Host Installation for Ubuntu

 Ubuntu users may install the Contrast Java agent at the host level using the `contrast-java-agent-exec-helper`.
 The `contrast-java-agent-exec-helper` configures the Ubuntu host to attach the Contrast Java agent on all Java processes on the host.

 Instead of a typical Contrast installation that requires users to configure their Java service scripts to include the Contrast Java agent, the `contrast-java-agent-exec-helper` package intercepts all new `java` processes, and automatically configures those processes to use Contrast.
 This option is ideal for some scenarios in which Contrast must support legacy infrastructure but your Java application server configuration isn't well understood.
 However, in most scenarios, administrators want more granular control over their Contrast configurations.

-### Installing the Contrast Java agent with the contrast-java-agent-exec-helper
+## Install the Agent with the Exec Helper Package

-The contrast-java-agent-exec-helper supports Ubuntu LTS distributions Trusty, Xenial, and Bionic.
+The Contrast Java agent Exec Helper supports Ubuntu LTS distributions Trusty, Xenial and Bionic.

-* To install the contrast-java-agent-exec-helper from Contrast's Debian repository, configure your system to use the repository tailored for your Ubuntu LTS distribution.
+* To install the `contrast-java-agent-exec-helper` package from Contrast's Debian repository, configure your system to use the repository tailored for your Ubuntu LTS distribution:

 ```console
 curl https://contrastsecurity.jfrog.io/contrastsecurity/api/gpg/key/public | sudo apt-key add -